 What is Botox®?

-Botox is a biological product that blocks nerve impulses that activate muscles.
+Botox is an injectable medication that blocks nerve impulses that activate muscles.
 It is injected into the areas of the face where over active muscle activity is causing skin creases and wrinkles.
 After a few days, relaxation and temporary weakness of the injected muscles develop, reducing fine lines and wrinkles.

 Why Botox with Dr. Kenner?